Do Golfers Use Pine Tar? (Everything To Know)

 However, golfers looking for extra tackiness often use other sticky applications instead of pine tar–particularly golfers seeking a better grip due to excessively sweaty hands or wet gloves.

-So let’s look at the ethics of using grip boost products and some products you can use to improve your hold on the club.
+So, let’s look at the ethics of using grip boost products and some products you can use to improve your hold on the club.

 Is Pine Tar Legal in Golf?

-According to rule 4.3b(5) in the USGA’s, Rules of Golf, players may use “rosin, powders and other moisturizing or drying agents.”
+According to rule 4.3b(5) in the USGA’s Rules of Golf, players may use “rosin, powders, and other moisturizing or drying agents.”
 Golf.com’s “Rules Guy” says the rule clearly permits the use of pine tar, while pine tar is never called out specifically in the rules.

 This flies in the face of some golf purists who claim that pine tar is illegal and has never been allowed in the game.

-These opinions exist throughout internet forums and are likely a result of not frequently seeing pine tar on the golf course and vaguely remembering the baseball player, George Brett, being penalized for applying pine tar too high up the bat in an infamous moment in sports history.
+These opinions exist throughout internet forums and are likely a result of not frequently seeing pine tar on the golf course and vaguely remembering the baseball player George Brett being penalized for applying pine tar too high up the bat in an infamous moment in sports history.

+Yes, to achieve a better grip.
 The rules are clear, but that doesn’t mean golfers commonly opt for pine tar.

 Is Grip Spray Legal in Golf?